Higher-derivative corrections to small black rings: Small black rings from rotating strings

 which vanishes if $F^{m}\left(u\right)=F^{m}\left(u+\ell\right)$, in which case (\ref{eq:0thorderomega}) is satisfied.
 We shall assume this in what follows.
-In fact, as in \cite{Dabholkar:1995nc, Lunin:2001fv}, we are going to restrict ourselves to a circular profile of the form
+In fact, as in Refs.~\cite{Dabholkar:1995nc, Lunin:2001fv}, we are going to restrict ourselves to a circular profile of the form

-In this case, the string is wrapping a 2-dimensional torus parametrized by the coordinates $z$ and $\psi$, the latter being the angular direction in the $x^{1}-x^{2}$ plane.
+In this case, the string is wrapping a two-dimensional torus parametrized by the coordinates $z$ and $\psi$, the latter being the angular direction in the $x^{1}-x^{2}$ plane.
 The parameters $w$ and $W$ are telling us how many times the string is wound around the $z-$ and $\psi-$directions, respectively.
-As we are going to see next, when this solution is compactified on ${\mathbb T}^{4}\times {\mathbb S}^{1}_{z}$, it corresponds to a 2-charge black ring in $d=5$ dimensions.
+As we are going to see next, a singular two-charge black ring in five dimensions is obtained when this solution is dimensionally reduced over ${\mathbb T}^{4}\times {\mathbb S}^{1}_{z}$.